How can one build wealth as a Canadian?

 If asking for a raise or getting an additional job doesn’t fit the bill, another option is to simply find yourself a higher paying job to increase your cash flow.

 Start A Side Business

-Amongst these four options, the most productive use of your time and the one that will give you most output will be of course, to start your own business, even on part time basis.
+Amongst these four options, the most productive use of your time and the one that will give you the most output will be of course, to start your own business, even on a part-time basis.

 There are a lot of advantages to starting a business; of course, aside from the fact that it may not be profitable right away but once it gains traction, it’s going to improve your cash flow in such a better way than when you work for an additional job.

-But then again, take this idea with a grain of salt as starting a business has it’s own share of risks and if you’re not comfortable with being uncomfortable or taking sacrifices, this may not be for you.
+But then again, take this idea with a grain of salt as starting a business has its own share of risks and if you’re not comfortable with being uncomfortable or making sacrifices, this may not be for you.

 Book An Appointment